TREVOR MATTEA

 PicturePhoto from the Tech Museum

-As part of this field trip, students participated in a hands-on lab experience led by a docent and described the physics of roller coasters.
+As part of this field trip, students participated in a hands-on lab experience led by a docent, where they explored and described the physics of roller coasters.

 This field trip was originally designed to accompany the following California Content Standards for Grade 2 Physical Sciences and Investigation and Experimentation: